assaabloy-ppi/salt-channel/readme.md

 Versions
 ========

-Version v2 as defined in [salt-channel-v2-final1.md](files/spec/salt-channel-v2-final1.md)
+Version v2 as defined in [salt-channel-v2-final2.md](files/spec/salt-channel-v2-final2.md)
 is the latest stable version of the protocol.
 New applications should use this version.
 We recommend that existing applications using v1 should eventually be migrated to v2.
-As of today (February 2018) we have found no immediate security concern with v1, so from a security point of view, there is no rush.
+As of today (February 2019) we have found no critical security concern with v1, so from a security point of view, there is no rush to upgrade.